haoditu/Labor-Market-Analysis-on-Puerto-Rico/README.md

 # Labor-Market-Analysis-on-Puerto-Rico

-### Using multiple linear and non-linear regression model
+### Multiple Linear and Non-Linear Regression Models

-We used data from the 2016 ACS for Puerto Rico to examine wage gaps between individuals with different education levels.
+Used data from the 2016 ACS for Puerto Rico to examine wage gaps between individuals with different education levels.
 Our research questions are:
 1) How do earnings vary by education level?
 2) How does the premium for education vary by gender?